-Sources Comprehensive Annual Financial Report of the City for the fiscal years ending December 31, 2010-2014.
-(1) In thousands of dollars
+Sources Comprehensive Annual Financial Report of the City for ihe fiscal years ending December 31, 2010-2014.
+J' In thousands of dollars "" the City, as required, adopted GASB Statement No 45 in fiscal year 2007.
+I he information provided in this table was produced in 2007 or later

 Table 23 shows the net expense to the City for providing benefits under the Health Plan.

-TABLE 23 - HISTORY OF CITY'S CONTRIBUTIONS(1)
+TABLE 23 - HISTORY OF CITY'S